free-audio/clap-wrapper/README.md

 Things currently missing:

-- ext-latency (this is really necessary)
 - timer support on linux
 - INoteExpression mapping
 - CMake function to link to clap project
-- CMake function to set the output name of the `.vst3` file

 a first release is near.